adiwg/mdEditor-doc/reference/export-window/export-reference.md

   * #### <strong class="btn btn-primary btn-xs"> <i class="fa fa-sign-out"> </i> Export All</strong> Export All Items

-    Click this button to export all items in the <span class="md-panel">Metadata Records</span>, <span class="md-panel">Contacts</span>, and <span class="md-panel">Dictionaries</span> panels regardless if they are checked or not.
+    Click this button to export all items in the <span class="md-panel">Metadata Records</span>, <span class="md-panel">Contacts</span>, and <span class="md-panel">Dictionaries</span> panels regardless of whether they are checked or not.
 All items will be exported into a single file in the mdEditor file format.

   * #### <strong class="btn btn-info btn-xs"> <i class="fa fa-check-square-o"> </i> Export Selected</strong> Export Selected Items